 The 30C has great automation features.
 It comes with a remote and you don't need an Internet connection for it to connect to the vacuum.
 The EufyHome app offers the same features as the remote, and it works with Google Assistant and Alexa, but this isn't something we test for.
 During testing, the app only worked with a 2.4GHz Wi-Fi connection, but your experience may vary.

 The vacuum doesn't have a smart pathing feature.
 It follows a pattern, but could easily go over the same area twice.
 When it's done cleaning, it returns to the charging dock by itself.
+If you want a robot vacuum with smart pathing, look into the Samsung POWERbot R7040.

 We tested the eufy RoboVac 30C, which is only available in black, but there are a few different variants with some different features, which are listed below.
 Besides performance and automation, we expect our results to be valid for the other variants.